smokephisticated/smokephisticated/pages/bongs/bongs.md

 <h2 class="heading-center">Here's the facts:</h2>

-Our ancient ancestors have been ripping bongs (or forms thereof) for over 2400 years, and their modern-day decendents are absolutely no exception (For good reason)
+Our ancient ancestors have been ripping bongs (or forms thereof) for over 2400 years.

+## And well, their modern-day decendents are absolutely no exception

-Bongs are one of the most effective, and convienient ways of smoking dry herb.
-Which is why the bong market is so massive right now.
+Bongs are one of the most effective and convienient ways to smoke tabacco and dry herb.

-*In fact,* nowadays you're just one split-second Google search away from shopping for *millions* of bongs and water pipes from all over the world...
-But where does one even begin to browse?
+ Which is why the bong market is so massive right now - nowadays you're just one Google search away from shopping for *millions* of bongs and water pipes from all over the world.

+ **But where does one even begin to browse?**

 **Save yourself** from sifting through shady hit-or-miss websites.
 Accidentally settling for a cheaply made bong that was worth 1/6 of what you paid is all too easy to do if you're not sure what to look for.